FurkanAkram123/FurkanAkram123/README.md

 - 👋 Hi, I’m Furkan Akram
-- 👀 I’m interested in Data and cloud engineer
+- 👀 I’m interested in Data and Cloud engineering in both the AWS and Azure environments.
 - 🌱 I’m currently enhancing my skills as a Data engineer.
 - 💞️ I’m looking to collaborate on innovative vision and cloud oriented projects that are either open source or not.
 - 📫 How to reach me - Linkedln